 University Center for Regional Economic Innovation (REI)

-In October 2011, the MSU Center for Community and Economic Development was awarded a grant from the U.S. Department of C
+In October 2011, the MSU Center for Community and Economic Development was awarded a grant from the U.S. Economic Develo

-Urban Learning and Leadership Collaborative (ULLC): Focus Hope
+Urban Learning and Leadership Collaborative – Focus: Hope

 MSU is one of the three research university partners (along with Wayne State University and the University of Michigan)